WilliamRagstad/WilliamRagstad.github.io/content/posts/profunctor-optics/index.md

 ## What Does Optics Mean?

-In everyday programming, we constantly do some variation of reading a value from inside a larger structure, updating that value while keeping the rest of the structure intact, and composing such transformations to build bigger ones.
+In everyday programming, we constantly perform a variation of reading a value from within a larger structure, updating that value while keeping the rest of the structure intact, and composing such transformations to build bigger ones.

 An **optic** is a small, reusable abstraction that packages this idea of *focusing* on some part(s) of a structure.
 Concretely, an optic describes a relationship between a **whole** structure $S$ (and possibly an updated structure $T$) and a **focus** inside it $A$ (and possibly an updated focus $B$).